UniVerse-App/UniVerse/README.md

 This is a living document we can use to keep track of our progress, save helpful links, etc.  Don't hesitate to add things to this or make changes as you see necesary.

+# Folders

+All of our app code will be stored in the "UniVerse" folder.

+increment_1 should contain our relevant star UML files (everyone please add your files if you have them).

+increment_2 (SRA) will contain any files relevant to the SRA document.

 ---

 # Best Practices